Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Proposed Methods

 \subsection{Intention-Enhanced Batch Generation}

-To address these challenges, we propose leveraging the Natural Language Understanding (NLU) capability of the LLM by prompting it to generate multiple similar questions in a single step, utilizing both the question and answer as the input.
-This approach comprises two key components.

-First, to address the limited control over the generation procedure, we propose a novel objective referred to as the \textit{one-to-many} paradigm, in contrast to the conventional one-to-one approach.
-This method prompts the LLM to generate multiple similar questions in one step based on a source question, with the corresponding prompt, \textit{``Context-Aware Batch Generation,''} presented in the second block of Table \ref{table:prompt_template}.
-This approach unifies the training and inference steps, thus providing more control over the generation procedure.
-During the training, the LLM can learn semantic similarities and subtle expressive distinctions among multiple target questions.
-In the inference step, awareness of previously generated questions helps regularize subsequent generations, mitigating the generation of repetitive or significantly divergent questions \cite{feng2024auto}.
-This concept could be better visualized in the semantic space, as depicted in Figure. \ref{fig:semantic_space}b, where generated questions are dispersed from one another, allowing for broader coverage of the desired semantic space.

-Second, while the one-to-many objective facilitates a more effective exploration of the semantic space surrounding the source question (blue area in Figure \ref{fig:semantic_space}), it is important to note that this space is limited by the stringent requirement for semantic consistency with the source question.
-The question-matching process primarily serves as a proxy for selecting the answer that best aligns with the customer's intention.
-This insight leads us to incorporate the answer as semantic guidance, steering the generation toward greater deviation from the source question while still adhering to the answer.
-The corresponding prompt is presented in the third block of Table \ref{table:prompt_template} and we refer to this method as \textit{``Intention-Enhanced Batch Generation''}.
-When visualized in the semantic space, as shown in Figure \ref{fig:semantic_space}b, this approach expands the exploration region beyond the immediate vicinity of the source question, extending toward the answer, represented by the green area.
+While the one-to-many paradigm enables a more effective exploration of the semantic space surrounding the source question, this space is constrained by the strict requirement for semantic consistency.
+Since the SQG is an augmentation process with known question-answer pairs, integrating the \textbf{source answer} can also be viewed as introducing contextual prior knowledge into the generation process.
+The corresponding formulation is presented in the third block of Table \ref{table:prompt_template}.
+When visualized in the semantic space, as shown in the green region of Figure \ref{fig:semantic_space} (b), this approach expands the exploration beyond the immediate vicinity of the source question and skews towards the desired answer.

-Formally, given a set of similar questions, ($q_1$, $\dots$, $q_N$), and the corresponding answer, $a$, we construct training sample as (($q_i$, $a$), ($q_{j+1}$, $\dots$, $q_{j+L}$)), where $q_i$ and $a$ serve as the input, and the randomly sampled $L$ questions are the prediction target.
-The loss for predicting each question $q_{j+l}$ is defined as:

-where the generation of the question $q_{j+l}$ is conditioned on both the QA pair, $(q_i, a)$ and the previously generated similar questions, $(q_{j+1},\dots,q_{j+l-1})$.
-Consequently, the overall training objective can be formulated as:

-To evaluate the effectiveness of the key components of the proposed method, specifically the one-to-many objective and the incorporation of the customer's intention, we consider \textit{Context-Aware Batch Generation} as a baseline in this study.
-This approach exclusively employs the one-to-many objective while utilizing the same input as the standard one-to-one paradigm, i.e., the source question.